Bzemke/front-end-development-course-assignments/Assignment5/ReadMe.md

   - Background color = `#e9e9e9`
   - Font Family = `Arial, Helvetica, sans-serif`
 - The class `main-content` should have the following styles
   - Background color = `#ffffff`
   - Margin Top and Bottom  = `20px`
-  - Marging Left and Right = The value that centers content
+  - Merging Left and Right = The value that centers content
   - Width = `960px`

 ## Part 2 - Header